 Some people are interested in donating organs.
 Even though you have cancer, you still may have the options of donating either your corneas (from your eyes) or your entire body for medical research.
 If you would like your body to benefit someone or some cause after your death ask your doctor about these options.

-Organ and tissue donation instructions can be included in your advance directive document.
+Organ and tissue donation instructions can be included in your advance directive.
 Many states also have organ donor cards or add notations to your driver’s license.
 Be sure that your family and those close to you know your wishes about this too.
-See our document, Can I Donate My Organs If I’ve Had Cancer? to learn more about this.
+See our document, Can I Donate My Organs If I’ve Had Cancer? to learn more.

 Letter of instructions

 Although this is not a legal document, it can be very helpful.
 This letter can be a guide for your family to help them make decisions at the end of your life and after you are gone.

 In the instructions, you can name who you want to look after or take in your children or pets.
 This is useful if the guardian you have named in your will lives out of state.
 You may also list names and phone numbers of those who should be contacted right after your death.
-This could include relatives, your lawyer, your financial advisor, the human resources manager at your former job, your insurance agent, or whomever else you think might be important at this time.
+This could include relatives, your lawyer, your financial adviser, the human resources manager at your former job, your insurance agent, or whomever else might need or want to be involved at this time.

 You should list the location of important papers and bank and investment accounts.
 Note also the person who should contact these organizations.
-You can also leave instructions about the kind of funeral or memorial service you would like.
+You may also want to leave instructions about the kind of funeral or memorial service you would like.

-Copies of instructions should be given to the executor of your will, trusted family members, or other loved ones.
+Copies of instructions should be given to the executor of your will, trusted family members, and/or other loved ones.
 Be sure to talk with the people who will need to carry out these instructions.
-Be sure they are willing to do so and see if they have any questions about your wishes.
+Be sure they are willing to follow your requests and see if they have any questions about your wishes.